Tagged with " Facebook"

 I’ll just say I find it worthwhile.
 Among other things, BetterFacebook lets me sort incoming posts onto tabs according to category (if I wanted to see all those Farmville posts, for instance, I could segregate them all onto a Farmville tab, making them easier to see, and making all the other posts easier to see).
 The main thing, as far as I’m concerned, is that I can mark posts as read, making it easy to see what’s new.

 It also has filtering capabilities, which can be helpful if you have lots of people on your Friends list that you don’t really know all that well.
-Otherwise, processiChange from "Top News" to "Most Recent"ng all the messages from FB can be like trying to process a firehose.
+Otherwise, processing all the messages from FB can be like trying to process a firehose.

 Even if you don’t use BetterFacebook, though, making sure you see every post appeals to most people I talk with, and making it like that takes a couple of steps.